 “You can’t be serious.”
 Shocked, Ryder leaned forward.
 “What, now he’s killing for the opposing side?”

 “Killing isn’t the right word.”
 David chose his words carefully.
-There was no doubt that Styx would kill someone in the line of duty or to protect those he cared about, but he was no longer the paid assassin he had been.
-“He’s the second in the Lieutenant’s mate’s guards.
+There was no doubt Styx would kill someone in the line of duty or to protect those he cared about, but he was no longer the paid assassin he had been.
+“He’s the second-in-command in the Lieutenant’s mate’s guards.
 Styx is no longer an assassin.
-That is another thing we will have to help the clan to adjust to, because eventually Mira will visit and her mate will no doubt escort her.”
+That’s another thing we will have to help the clan to adjust to, because eventually Mira will visit and her mate will no doubt escort her.”

 “Be that as it may be, it’s still the truth.
 I’ve spoken with him myself, and with his Elders.
 He’s a changed man.”
 David glanced back at the family photo.
 “Maybe Mira can help convince those who have doubts.
 As his mate, she’d know the truth, and she was always well liked within the clan.”

 “Sounds like there are going to be many battles ahead.”
 Heidi twisted her wedding ring.
 “Brad would have loved to be a part of the changes, to see the clan rise above Frank’s control.”

 “He’s a part of this through us.
 He’ll never be forgotten, and there is no better way to honor his memory than with you helping the clan through this difficult time,” David reassured her.